 Pray for World Vision’s work to protect children.

-Inspired by World Vision founder Bob Pierce’s prayer, “Let my heart be broken with the things that break the heart of God,” World Vision works to protect children from exploitation and violence.
+Inspired by World Vision founder Bob Pierce’s prayer, “Let my heart be broken with the things that break the heart of God,” World Vision works to protect children from all forms of harm.
 This includes preventing children from being trapped in abusive circumstances; protecting children with shelter and healthcare; and restoring children through life-skills training, education, and reintegration with families.
 Pray for strength and courage for staff at the forefront of this work and for World Vision’s fundraising efforts to help even more children.

-Prince of Peace, we can’t fully understand the challenges our brothers and sisters face in helping people and working for peace, but You do.
+Prince of Peace, You know the challenges our brothers and sisters face in helping people and working for peace.
 We ask that You give grace to World Vision’s staff to fulfill the responsibilities You’ve placed in their hands.
 Thank You for empowering them to be Your hands and feet.

 “Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.” —Galatians 6:9 (NIV)

-Contributors: Kari Costanza, Chris Huber, Denise C. Koenig, and Kathryn Reid, World Vision staff.
+Kari Costanza, Chris Huber, Denise C. Koenig, and Kathryn Reid of World Vision’s U.S. staff contributed to this story.